Please click on the video below to view a message from Dr. Kelly Mitchell, Program Director

 Optimal Patient Mix

-Another important advantage of our program is our patient mix which is extraordinarily well-matched to the type of patients and diseases you will likely practice with the rest of your career.
+Another important advantage of our program is our patient mix which is extraordinarily well-matched to the type of patients and variety of diseases you will see daily the rest of your career.
 Many residency programs rely almost exclusively upon clinic populations who differ substantially in socioeconomic and educational parameters from the populations those individuals will provide care to following completion of the residency training program.
 Such training is less likely to prepare them as well for dealing with a predominately private patient population.
 Here at Texas Tech, a remarkably large proportion of our patient population for whom the residents have primary responsibility will be "private" by socioeconomic and educational measures, further enhancing your education as a physician.

-A: The Residency Review Committee (RRC) of the Accreditation Counsel on Graduate Medical Education (ACGME) fully accredited our program most recently in 2017.
+A: The Residency Review Committee (RRC) of the Accreditation Counsel on Graduate Medical Education (ACGME) fully accredited our program most recently in 2019 as a result of our 10 year site visit.

 A: Extremely well.
 University Medical Center Hospital and the VA Medical Center in Big Spring possess the latest Alcon Centurion phacoemulsification units with all options which allow incision sizes as small as 2.2mm.
-We also have a microsurgery and phacoemulsification laboratory here at the parent institution.
+We also have a microsurgery and phacoemulsification laboratory here at the parent institution with both Alcon and Bausch & Lomb Phacoemulsification machines.
 Resident access to this laboratory is 24/7.

 A: We have 2 simulators available.
 One EyeSi anterior segment unit that is based in the Big Spring campus and one EyeSi anterior segment and posterior segment unit that is available 24/7 in the Sim Life Center at the Lubbock campus.
 While there is no present surgical simulation equipment available for the simulation of extraocular surgery, the commercially available system for intraocular surgery has been documented to enhance the surgical skills in a safe practice environment.
-We believe such laboratory enhancement will also increase the efficiency of our residents in the human operating room, allowing them to potentially increase their case load even further than our already very high numbers.
+We have observed that such laboratory enhancement has increased the efficiency of our residents in the human operating room, allowing them to increase their case load even further than our already very high numbers.

-A: Below is the most recent information from the RRC database which shows our overall surgical experience to be at the 91th percentile of programs nationally.
+A: Below is the most recent information from the RRC database which shows our overall surgical experience.

 A: Our clinics at Texas Tech are arranged in a modified blocked schedule around our subspecialty faculty.
 A typical clinic would be the Cornea / External Disease and Anterior Segment Clinic staffed by Dr. McCartney which generally has two or three residents, and we typically see from 18-28 patients per half day.
 This generally means that each resident, depending upon level, will see between 4 and 10 patients per half day.